“We admitted we were powerless over heroin–that our lives had become unmanageable.”

-We could no longer predict what would happen once we began using.
-Often we would tell ourselves “I’ll only get one paper” or “I’ll buy a gram and only use a little bit and save the rest for tomorrow.”
+We could no longer predict what would happen once we began using heroin.
+We told ourselves, “I’ll only use a little”, or “I will save some for tomorrow”, but we were unable to keep our word, even with ourselves.
 Each time we tried to control our use, we ended up buying more or using all that was in front of us.
 At times, this drove us to perform horrendous acts for more heroin.

-Some of us were on probation or parole.
-We were threatened with jail if we used again.
-Sometimes employers threatened to fire us the next time anything happened.
+Some of us were on probation, parole, or threatened with jail if we were to use again.
+Employers threatened to fire us the next time anything happened.
 Doctors told us of grave health consequences if we continued.
-For most people, these circumstances would enable us to stay sober.
-However, no matter how many consequences we were facing, no matter how much we risked losing, we ended up using one more time.
+For most people, these circumstances would motivate them to stop.
+However, no matter how many consequences we faced, or how much we risked, we ended up using.